cncf/k8s-conformance/faq.md

 simply by [running](instructions.md) the conformance tests on your private cloud.
 As long as you pass, your implementation is conformant.
 It can't be certfied unless you complete the participation form, but certification (and the ability to use the Certified Kubernetes mark) is probably unnecessary for an internal-only product.

+## What is a distribution and what is a platform?

+From the bottom of the Kubernetes Distributions & Platforms [spreadsheet](https://docs.google.com/spreadsheets/d/1LxSqBzjOxfGx3cmtZ4EbB_BGCxT_wlxW_xgHVVa23es/edit#gid=0):

+* A **vendor** is an organization providing a Kubernetes platform or distribution.
+* A **product** is a platform or distribution provided by a vendor.
+* A **platform** is a Kubernetes service provided and managed by a vendor.
+* A **distribution** is Kubernetes software that can be installed by an end user on to a public cloud or their own hardware.

 ## I still have questions.
 Can you help?